 Freshen Up That Breath

 For starters, no one wants bad breath!
 Mouthwash can help with that.
 By swishing it in your mouth for 30 seconds, it helps kill bacteria that can be associated with causing a smell.
 So take a swish and get a minty fresh smile!

 Getting Rid Of Any Missed Particles

-Majority of people use mouthwash on after they have completed brushing.
+The majority of people use mouthwash after they have completed brushing.
 While we will never tell you to not do that, we will also encourage you to rinse BEFORE brushing sometimes to help loosen up any particles in your mouth.
-That can help your routine more effective!
+That can help your routine be more effective!